atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 Both Atomic Data and Solid are specifications that have different implementations.

-[Atomic-Server](https://github.com/joepio/atomic-data-rust/) is a database + server that can be considered a serious alternative to Solid Pods.
+[Atomic-Server](https://github.com/joepio/atomic-data-rust/) is a database + server written in the Rust programming language, that can be considered an alternative to Solid Pod implementations.
 It was definitely built to be one, at least.
 I believe that as of today (february 2022), Atomic-Server has quite a few advantages over existing Solid implementations.